• Home

 Make sure you have checked the double-entry policies if there are any.
 We are not responsible for schedule conflicts.

-There is NO cross entry between debate, LD, Public Forum, Congress and IE; the tentative schedule shows why cross-entry between debate and speech is not possible.
+There is NO cross entry between debate, LD, PF, and IE (Speech); the tentative schedule shows why cross-entry between debate and speech is not possible.

 SPEECH DOUBLE/TRIPLE ENTRY: Competitors may enter up to 3 IE’s with no more than 2 in any one pattern, but they are responsible for getting to their rounds.